PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 ![Shop contexts](/assets/images/2022/01/checkbox.png)

-As you can see, a checkbox appears before multistore compatible fields, when it's not checked and the field is greyed out, it means that the value is inherited from a parent context.
-When it's checked, the value is overridden, in this case:
+As you can see, a checkbox appears before multistore compatible fields.
+When it's not checked and the field is greyed out, it means that the value is inherited from a parent context.
+When it's checked, the value is overridden.
+In our screenshot example we can see that:

 - The field "Enable store" is greyed out, checkbox unchecked: its value is inherited from parent context (all shop context in this case)
 - The field "Maintenance IP" is greyed out, checkbox unchecked: its value is inherited from parent context (all shop context in this case)